simonEllershaw/Unsupervised_medical_BERT/README.md

 ## Results

-Unsuperivsed works!!
+Unsupervised works!!
 This is a PCA visualisation of the hidden dimensions.
 The marker colours show the classes of the inputs and the red crosses the k-means centroids.

 ![Unsupervised PCA](figures\Unsupervised_PCA.png)